Kalaiselvi21/profile/README.md

 Prime Focus Technology provides **unified content operations as a service** for global entertainment and media organizations.

 #### Roles & Responsibilities
-- Served as **L2 Technical Engineer** for **APAC & EMEA** regions.
+- Served as **L1 and then L2 Technical Engineer** for **APAC & EMEA** regions.
 - Managed **live streaming support** for websites and applications on Windows.
-- Set up **new cloud data centers, media centers, and servers** for clients.
-- Coordinated onsite and offshore teams to analyze and document business requirements.
+- Coordinated onsite and offshore teams to analyze issues and document business requirements.
 - Maintained **high-quality support documentation**.

 #### Accomplishments